neBM/doctor-app/group_organisation_plan.md

       - show all the past visit details performed by the user (the doctor)
       - A return button to the welcome screen

+    - Back End:
+      - An SQL query that retrieves the visit details for a given doctor
+      - Create a visitDetails class
+      - Add all the necessary fields for the visitDetails class and initiate them in the constructor
+      - A getVisitDetails method that takes a user as a parameter and returns all the visits for that user